HomeLatest NewsEnergyIIT Roorkee, Servotech sign MoUs to strengthen domestic EV charging infrastructure

 Preferred Source of Google

-With the aim to bolster the domestic manufacturing capabilities within the sector, Servotech Power Systems said that it has entered into two Memorandums of Understanding (MoUs) with the Indian Institute of Technology (IIT) Roorkee for the development of rectifier units for CCS2 chargers and onboard EV chargers for two, three, and four wheelers.
+With the aim to bolster the domestic manufacturing capabilities within the EV sector, Power Systems said that it has entered into two Memorandums of Understanding (MoUs) with the Indian Institute of Technology (IIT) Roorkee for the development of rectifier units for CCS2 chargers and onboard EV chargers for two, three, and four wheelers.

 The company said that a key part of the CCS2 charger, the rectifier unit, is currently imported.
 The partnership aims to shift this narrative by promoting domestic manufacturing, which, in turn, is likely to foster the growth of the local electric vehicle (EV) industry, said a senior executive.